alexjparton/school_attendance/README.md

 This project cleans and merges data from Open NYC data to visualize chronic absenteeism in NYC public schools.

-It is a work-in-progress...

-In progress:

-- Interactive Dashboard for chronic absenteeism over time by demographic category
+The code creates an interactive dashboard for chronic absenteeism over time by demographic category.

+Possible future projects:
 - Map of NYC schools by demographic category and school population -- by district
   -- by borough